KhronosGroup/glTF/specification/1.1/README.md

 ### technique.parameters

 A dictionary object of [`technique.parameters`](#reference-technique.parameters) objects.
 Each parameter defines an attribute or uniform input, and an optional semantic and value.
+Each parameter must be referenced by the attributes or uniforms dictionary properties.

 * **Type**: `object`
 * **Required**: No, default: `{}`